official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 232

-The Report of the Iraq Inquiry192.
-Mr Blair responded that:
+192. Mr Blair responded that:

 *  There was a need for the new UN Security Council resolution to be “absolutely clear and unambiguous about what is expected from Saddam and about what